Friday, November 3, 2023

 My main basis for this is Bede's account of Augustine of Canterbury's interactions with the Briton Christians that already existed on the island.
 Bede's Ecclesiastical History of England Volume II Chapter 2.

-Bede leads with the timing of Easter as seemingly the first concern but acknowledges other issues existed mostly without identifying them.
+Bede leads with the timing of Easter as seemingly the first concern but acknowledges other issues existed without identifying all of them.

 Augustine's first meeting with some of them was at a place Bede calls Augustine's Oak which seems to be located just south east of the Severn or Bristol Channel.
 This may have specifically been the Pengworm colony who were not actually located in the modern dentition of Wales but probably somewhere in or by Somerset.
 Some Welsh Genealogies associate them with Glastonbury but that city as we know it didn't properly exist yet.